AJ224/Sakha-audio/README.md

-# Django-PDF-Audio-Reader
+# Sakha- Pdf to Audio
-Uploading PDF files on Webpage, converting text present in PDF to speech and save the speech audio as a file available for user to download.
+Uploading PDF files on Webpage, converting text in PDF to speech through python and save the speech audio as a file available for user to download.

-**Project is under active development**